Wanted: Landlord – and monarch – for remote island pub off Cumbria coast

 But she added the many drawbacks of life on an island meant it was “not the dream people might think it is”.

 A report emphasised the point.
-“Any operator needs to appreciate the constraints offered by power, weather, access and its location within an area of site of special scientific interest,” it said.
+“Any operator needs to appreciate the constraints offered by power, weather, access and its location within a site of special scientific interest,” it said.

 The council now hopes to appoint a person early next year with a view to them starting for the new tourist season in April.